 And the customers are lining up.

-I mentioned before that the company supplies engines for the Airbus A330, 340, 350, and A380... as well as Boeing 777 and 787 Dreamliners.
+I mentioned before that the company supplies engines for the Airbus A330, 340, 350 and 380... as well as the Boeing 777 and 787 Dreamliner.

-They provide the engines for 60% of A330’s worldwide.
+They provide the engines for 60% of A330s worldwide.

-The company provides engines to Singapore Airlines... the Italian airline Italia Trasporto Aereo...
-South Africa’s Airlink’s fleet of ERJ135 aircraft...
-Silk Way West airlines...
+The company provides engines to Singapore Airlines... the Italian airline Italia Trasporto Aereo... the South African airline Airlink’s fleet of ERJ135 aircraft... and Silk Way West Airlines...

 The company also supplies jet engines to defense departments.

-I mentioned the $2.6 billion deal for 650 F-130s for the USAF.
+I mentioned the $2.6 billion deal for 650 F130s for the U.S. Air Force.

-They also provide 1200 engines for 500 aircraft operated by defense departments in the UK, Germany, Spain, Italy, and Austria.
+They also provide 1,200 engines for 500 aircraft operated by defense departments in the U.K., Germany, Spain, Italy and Austria.

 And finally, this company absolutely DOMINATES the private jet market.